Richard James Allen

 Richard James Allen (born 1960) is a contemporary Australian poet, dancer, actor and filmmaker.
 The former artistic director of the Poets Union Inc, and founding director of the Australian Poetry Festival, Allen was co-artistic director with Karen Pearlman of That Was Fast (New York City) and Tasdance (Launceston), and now at The Physical TV Company (Sydney).

-Allen has published twelve books of poetry, fiction or performance texts, most recently More Lies (2021), The short story of you and I (2019), Fixing the Broken Nightingale (2014), The Kamikaze Mind (2006), and Performing the Unnameable: An Anthology of Australian Performance Texts (1999), co-edited with Karen Pearlman.
+Allen has published thirteen books of poetry, fiction or performance texts, most recently Text Messages from the Universe (2023), More Lies (2021), The short story of you and I (2019), Fixing the Broken Nightingale (2014), The Kamikaze Mind (2006), and Performing the Unnameable: An Anthology of Australian Performance Texts (1999), co-edited with Karen Pearlman.
 He received the 2005 University of Technology, Sydney, Chancellor's Award for Best Doctoral Thesis.
 A multi-award-winning film adaptation of his Kenneth Slessor Prize for Poetry-nominated book, Thursday's Fictions (1999), was first broadcast by the Australian Broadcasting Corporation in 2007.
 This surreal dance fantasy also has a Second Life presence, Thursday's Fictions in Second Life.

-He is the grandson of World War II Major General Arthur Samuel "Tubby" Allen and the brother of art critic Christopher Allen.
+He is the grandson of World War II Major General Arthur Samuel "Tubby" Allen, son of novelist and short story writer Robert Allen, and the brother of art critic Christopher Allen.